Diksha Dagar

-Diksha Dagar (born 14 December 2000) is an Indian professional golfer who is also hearing-impaired.
-She became the leading amateur ladies golfer in India from November 2015.
-Diksha Dagar represented India at the 2017 Summer Deaflympics where golf was included in the Summer Deaflympics for the very first time and competed in the women's individual golf event securing a silver medal.
-Diksha also qualified to represent India at the 2018 Asian Games.
-She is also considered one of the emerging amateur golfers in India.
-In 2019, she became only the second Indian female golfer after Aditi Ashok to win the Ladies European Tour and became the youngest Indian woman to do so at the age of 18.
+Diksha Dagar (born 14 December 2000) is an Indian professional golfer who is also deaf.
+She is a two-time gold medallist at the Deaflympics.
+Dagar represented India at the 2018 Asian Games, and in 2019 became the second Indian female golfer, after Aditi Ashok, to win on the Ladies European Tour, achieving the feat at age 18 and becoming the youngest Indian woman to do so.

-In July 2021, she received a surprise invitation from the International Golf Federation to compete in the women's individual event at the 2020 Summer Olympics following a late withdrawal of South African golfer Paula Reto.
-She eventually became the first golfer ever in history to have competed in both Olympics and Deaflympics.
+In July 2021, she received an invitation from the International Golf Federation to compete in the women's individual event at the 2020 Tokyo Olympics following a late withdrawal of South African golfer Paula Reto.
+With this, she became the first golfer in history to have competed in both the Olympics and the Deaflympics.

 Early life

 Diksha was born on 14 December 2000 and started to wear hearing aids at the age of six.
-She started playing golf since the age of seven, along with her brother Yogesh Dagar, who is also profoundly hearing-impaired.
+She started playing golf since the age of seven, along with her brother Yogesh Dagar, who is also profoundly deaf.
 She was coached by her father Col Narinder Dagar, a former scratch golfer who serves in the Army.
 She considers Serbian tennis player Novak Djokovic and American golfer Tiger Woods as her inspirational role models.